|Faculty and Staff Home > Employee Handbook > Section III-2: Employment and Contracts|

 Instructors who teach on overload contracts should submit a weekly schedule that reflects at least 40 hours of college-related activity in addition to the overload course or courses.
 This expectation also applies to faculty teaching curriculum courses, continuing education courses, or basic skills courses on overload.

-A faculty member on a probationary contract must develop the work schedule with his/her immediate supervisor.
+During the probationary period, a faculty member must develop the work schedule with his/her immediate supervisor.

 |Excess Teaching Load/Overload Contracts|